sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 - If a polling frequency for stats cannot be supported, the vendor's SDK should return this error.
 - The vendor SDK should support querying the minimal polling interval for each counter.
 - When reconfiguring any stream settings, whether it is the polling interval or the stats list, the existing stream will be interrupted and regenerated.
+- If any of monitored objects is deleted, the existing stream will be interrupted and regenerated.

+### Phase 2

+- Supports updating configuration without interrupting the telemetry stream

 ## Architecture Design